How Long Do Children's Orthotics Last?

 My child refuses to wear their orthotics.
 What should I do?

 This is a common challenge, particularly as children get older.
-First, check whether the device is causing genuine discomfort, as a poorly fitting or outgrown orthotic may be painful rather than simply unwanted.
+First, check whether the device is actually causing discomfort.
+A poorly fitting or outgrown orthotic may be painful rather than simply unwanted.
 If the fit is fine, the issue may be about appearance, social pressure, or feeling different.
 Read our guide on helping your child accept their orthotic shoes for practical strategies.